Law License Renewal Information

-Online payments will be processed immediately but can be reversed if the payment is later rejected (e.g., insufficient funds or incorrect account number).
+Online payments will be processed immediately.
+Payment may be reversed if your bank or financial institution rejects the payment.
+If payment is rejected by your bank due to insufficient funds, a $25 fee will be assessed to your account.
 Mailed payments may take several weeks to process due to delivery delays and manual processing time.
 SBM cannot confirm receipt of payment until it has been processed.
 You will continue to receive reminders that you have not completed the license renewal process until the payment is processed.

 If you paid online and did not receive a receipt or if you receive a notification that your receipt is not available online, please email SBMfinance@michbar.org or call (517) 346-6377 for assistance.

 License fees are not refundable once the new fiscal year begins.
 However, if you paid your license fee before October 1 and request a refund in writing before that date, you can receive a refund.

 No. Payment in full is required.

 If you are an active or inactive member in good standing serving in the U.S. Armed Forces in full-time active-duty status, as defined by the U.S. Department of Defense, you are eligible for a waiver of payment of fees, including the attorney discipline system fee and the Client Protection Fund assessment.
 An application for a waiver of fees that includes a copy of military orders showing federal active-duty status must be made for each year for which a waiver is requested, and a waiver will be granted up to a total of four times.
 A member for whom a waiver of fees is granted continues to be subject to the disciplinary system.
 Please complete the Military Waiver Request form.
 You will be contacted by the State Bar of Michigan once the request has been received and processed.